5T33Z0/OC-Little-Translated/Content/03_USB_Fixes/ACPI_Mapping_USB_Ports/XHUB_Method/README.md

 1. **Reboot**:
    - Save changes, reboot your Hackintosh, and ensure it boots correctly.
 2. **Test USB Ports**:
-   - Use IORegistryExplorer to verify that `XUBN` is active and `RHUB` is disabled under macOS.
+   - Use IORegistryExplorer to verify that `XHUB` is active and `RHUB` is disabled under macOS.
-   - Plug in USB 2.0, 3.0, and internal devices to confirm they appear under `XUBN` with correct types and functionality.
+   - Plug in USB 2.0, 3.0, and internal devices to confirm they appear under `XHUB` with correct types and functionality.
 3. **Troubleshoot**:
    - **Ports Not Recognized**: Check physical connections and BIOS USB settings (e.g., enable XHCI Handoff).
    - **Boot Issues**: Revert to your EFI backup and verify SSDT syntax.